consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 so let's get started.
 I'm here with John Graham-Cumming.
 John, thanks for joining The Console Podcast.

-**John Graham-Cumming:** Well, thank you very much for inviting me.
+**John:** Well, thank you very much for inviting me.
 It's lovely to get a chance to chat.

-**David Mytton:** Let's start with a brief background, then.
+**David:** Let's start with a brief background, then.
 Tell us a little bit about what you're currently doing and how you got here.

-**John Graham-Cumming:** Well, I'm John Graham-Cumming.
+**John:** Well, I'm John Graham-Cumming.
 I'm the CTO of a company called Cloudflare.
 How did I get here?
 Well, I got here because I met Matthew Prince, the CEO of Cloudflare, years and years and years ago, so long ago I don't want to tell you how long ago it was.
 And I'd had a long career in a